rvLMdE7/advent-of-code-2020/README.md

 Doing the Advent of Code 2020 challenges in Haskell.

-I have each day set up under one umbrella 'project', which should work with either `stack` or `cabal`.
-So, in order to play around with any particular day, you can do the following:

-- to open a repl, either `$ cabal repl` or `$ stack repl`, and then you can load up a given day with `:load DayXX` or `import DayXX`
-- to run a given day, do either `$ cabal run dayXX` or `$ stack run dayXX`
+## Package Setup

+The way this repository is set up hits a nice sweet spot:

+- It's super simple - each day is just a single file for the code, and then a single file for the input.
+That's it.
+There is no special machinery for parsing command line arguments to work out what day to run or anything like that.
+- All the days are under one big cabal project, so you can do `cabal repl` (or `stack repl`) to load up the code for all days at once into a REPL to play around with, and easily swap between them.
+Or you could even load up multiple days simultaneously if you want.
+- IDE support works well, as all the code is considered "library" code, and it's all under one cabal package.
+- Nonetheless (using a little bit of backpack trickery), we provide an executable for each day with minimal effort.
+So you can do `cabal run dayXX` (or `stack run dayXX`) to run the compiled executable for each day.

-(We have the stack resolver set as a nightly snapshot, rather than a LTS snapshot, because at time of writing there wasn't yet an LTS release supporting GHC-8.10.)
+(Note: we have the stack resolver set as a nightly snapshot, rather than a LTS snapshot, because at time of writing there wasn't yet an LTS release supporting GHC-8.10.)

+## Approach To The Challenges

+In terms of approaching each day, I'm not worrying too much about optimizing things or making something robust in terms of error handling and such.
+Instead, I'm giving some consideration to picking the right data structures and algorithms, and then aiming to write straightforward, clear, declarative code that does the job.